 Iceland has an interesting and intriguing history.
 It also has rich folklore.
 You will find that every place and every town has a story and many of them are connected with Icelandic folklore.
 Hólmavík is also a town that has some stories to tell.

 This area is known in Iceland for the fact that in 1654, at Trékyllisvík were three men burnt at the stake for sorcery.
 In the upcoming years, there was a ‘witch-craze in the Icelandic community, and in 1690, 16 men and 1 woman were also burnt at the stake for sorcery.

 Another interesting story from Hólmavík is about a giant sea turtle that was caught in 1963 near the town.
 The turtle is the biggest in the world and it is called Dermochelys coriacea.
-This species of turtle lives in the tropical and sub-tropical areas so finding it in the Icelandic waters is a really uncommon thing.
+This species of turtle lives in the tropical and sub-tropical areas so finding it in the Icelandic waters is an uncommon thing.

 The turtle was found by some locals who went out fishing with a boat.
-They saw the turtle by the boat but they didn’t figure it out from the beginning that what they saw was a turtle.
+They saw the turtle by the boat but they didn’t figure out from the beginning that what they saw was a turtle.

 When the locals heard about the gigantic turtle they all came to see it.
-It was something unique to see mostly because there are no sea turtles in the Icelandic cold waters and because the turtle found was 2.03 meters long and it weighed 375 kilos.
+It was something unique to see mostly because there were no sea turtles in the Icelandic cold waters and because the turtle found was 2.03 meters long and it weighed 375 kilos.

 The entire story, as well as the turtle, remains, can be found now in an exhibition in the Þróunarsetur Hólmavíkur which is the Development Center of Hólmavík.
-The turtle was also displayed in the Icelandic Museum of Natural History who also bought the turtle.
+The turtle was also displayed in the Icelandic Museum of Natural History which also bought the turtle.

-The old church is located in the middle of the Staður village and it has the classic Scandinavian black color on the exterior walls and red roof.
-The contrast of the colors is amazing especially on a sunny day with a bright blue sky and green grass around it.
+The old church is located in the middle of the Staður village and it has the classic Scandinavian black colour on the exterior walls and red roof.
+The contrast of the colours is amazing, especially on a sunny day with a bright blue sky and green grass around it.

 The new church from Hólmavík is situated on a hill above the town and it has a very interesting design inside made of pine.
 You can enjoy the view over the town from the church as it has large windows.

 The best way to visit Hólmavík is during a self-drive tour as the town is 230 km away from Reykjavik.
-But it will be worth the trip all the way to Hólmavík because it is such an interesting town and during the summertime, you can also enjoy whale watching and birdwatching in the area.
+But it will be worth the trip to Hólmavík because it is such an interesting town and during the summertime, you can also enjoy whale watching and birdwatching in the area.